awanmbandi/realworld-cicd-pipeline-project/README.md

 <url>http://Nexus-Server-Private-IP:8081/repository/maven-project-releases/</url>
 ```

--  Add the following Stage in your Jenkins pipeline config and Update the following Values (nexusUrl, repository, credentialsId, artifactId, file etc.).
+-  **`NOTE:`** Confirm that you have the following Stage in your Jenkins pipeline config and Update the following Values (nexusUrl, repository, credentialsId, artifactId, file etc.).
 If necessary
-- The following `environment` config represents the NEXUS CREDENTIAL stored in jenkins. we're pulling the credential with the use of the predefine ``NEXUS_CREDENTIAL_ID`` environment variable key.
+- **`NOTE:`** The following `environment` config represents the NEXUS CREDENTIAL stored in jenkins. we're pulling the credential with the use of the predefine ``NEXUS_CREDENTIAL_ID`` environment variable key.
 Which jenkins already understands.
   ```bash
   environment {
     WORKSPACE = "${env.WORKSPACE}"